Quadruple Uchiwa Wall Lamp

 In 1973, Ingo Maurer was particularly interested in Japan, which can be seen in his designs from that time, such as the Uchiwa fan lamp series.
 This wall lamps is inspired by both the Japanese fan and the Ingo Maurer lighting.

-Ingo Maurer was born in 1932 on the Island of Reichenau, Bodensee (Lake Constance), Germany.
-He trained as typographer in Germany and in Switzerland.
-Ingo Maurer studies in graphic design from 1954 to 1958 and in 1960 he migrated to the USA and lived in New York and San Francisco were he worked as a freelance designer.
-In 1963 Maurer returned to Germany and settled in Munich.
+Ingo Maurer studied graphic design from 1954 until 1958.
+In 1960 he migrated to the USA and lived and worked in New York and San Francisco as a freelance designer.
+In 1963 Maurer returned to Germany and settled in Munich where he died on October 12, 2019.

 In 2011 Ingo Maurer received the Compasso d‘Oro for lifetime achievement, awarded by the ADI (Italian Association for Industrial Design).
 He received numerous awards over the years.